Everbridge/Travel-Itinerary-Importer/README.md

 2. Launch the Travel Itinerary Importer.
 Click the `Select` button to open the itinerary template file.

-   - Check the `Auto-convert all country names to common usage` option to convert the country to the auto that required by the Everbridge service.
+   - Check the `Auto-convert all country names to common usage` option to convert the country to the code that required by the Everbridge service.

 3. Click the `Preview` button and go to `Logs` tab to preview the data.